 Ridesharing services like Uber and Lyft are a convenient option for today’s travelers, but there’s no question that they can get expensive.
-Whether you’re a regular rider or a first-timer, these five tips will help you get you the most bang for your buck.
+Whether you’re a regular rider or a first-timer, these 5 tips will help you get you the most bang for your buck.

 1. Try carpooling.